MikeTaylor/palaeo-vo/vo-manuscript.md

 Note: two _copies_ of the _same_ vertebra.
 Method does not require two vertebrae.

-XXX Show the method applied to _Giraffatitan_ C5.

 XXX Show the method applied to _Giraffa_ C7.
 Note that the intercentral joint shows a strong divergence between the planes of the two articular surfaces.

 XXX This is less intuitive than definitions 1–3, but: